hdShang/arxiv-daily/docs/cs-LG/2025-08-19/papers/250814925v1-mcptox-a-benchmark-for-tool-poisoning-attack-on-real-world-mcp-serve.md

 ---
 layout: default
-title: MCPTox: A Benchmark for Tool Poisoning Attack on Real-World MCP Servers
+title: "MCPTox: A Benchmark for Tool Poisoning Attack on Real-World MCP Servers"
 ---

 # MCPTox: A Benchmark for Tool Poisoning Attack on Real-World MCP Servers